1 & 2 Thess.

 Following the Old Testament precedent (1 Pet.
 1:12), the New Testament prophets would not always be able to grasp the full meaning of the revelations which came through them.
 Those who had the gift would "open" it up (Luke 24:32; Acts 17:3).

 It is reasonable to conclude that this gift would be widely distributed among the "teachers" (Acts 13:15; 1 Cor.
 12:28; Eph.
 4:11).
 In the early days of the ecclesia before the Scriptures were written and circulated, this gift would contribute to the oral doctrines described variously as "that form of teaching" (Rom.
 6:17), "the form of sound words" (2 Tim.
 1:13), "the tradition" (2 Thess.
 2:15; 3:6), "the doctrine" (1 Tim.
 6:3), and "the truth" (2 Tim.
 2:25; Tit.
 1:1).

-It would seem highly probable that thus gift, (in conjunction with the word of wisdom and the gift of prophecy) was the means of revelation of a lot of NT scripture.
+It would seem highly probable that this gift, (in conjunction with the 'Word of wisdom' and the 'gift of prophecy') was the means of revelation of a lot of NT scripture.

 1 John 14:26

 2 1 Kings 19:9 "The word of the LORD came to him".

 3 See Acts 10:5-6.